fabric8-analytics/fabric8-analytics-data-model/README.md

 This repository serves as a base for our data modeling work.
 You can easily connect to our graphing engine (Gremlin + DynamoDB) running remotely in containers and import models to explore the graphs representing Bayesian data.

+## Contributing

+See our [contributing guidelines](https://github.com/fabric8-analytics/common/blob/master/CONTRIBUTING.md) for more info.

 ## Configuration parameters

 Keep proper configuration values handy ( preferably in `.env` file for docker compose):